DataTalksClub/datatalksclub.github.io/_podcast/s03e06-from-physics-to-machine-learning.md

   time: '55:55'
   who: Alexey
 - line: "I can cut that off.
 As I told you, I can paint and not hear anything.
 Maybe\
-    \ I have a natural tendency for that, but you can also focus with kadampa.
+    \ I have a natural tendency for that, but you can also focus with Sankalpa.
 You\
     \ only focus on your hands and legs.
 If somebody is happening outside, you make\
     \ a mental note, \u201CI notice that sound\u201D.
 And you are coming back to your\
     \ practice.
 With mediation and learning to focus, It\u2019s not going to happen\